 $3,000 (bonus) / 4 (months bonus should be distributed) = $750 per month

 Retention bonuses are calculated similarly but are usually paid out long after the employee is hired.

 How to Calculate & Pay Taxes on Bonuses

 Once you determine the type of bonus you want to pay, you need to decide how you will handle payroll taxes.
 Bonuses are taxable as supplemental wages, and the IRS gives you a couple of options for taxing the amount.
 You can opt to pay the employee’s regular tax rate by adding the bonus to their regular paycheck.
 Or you can pay it in a separate check and withhold 22%.
 Be sure you understand all the different ways you can do payroll when bonuses are involved.

 Pay Bonus With Regular Check Without Specifying Amount

-If you pay a bonus with an employee’s regular paycheck by simply adding it to the gross wages earned without differentiating the amount from regular wages, the bonus tax rate will be the same as regular tax rates (7.45% FICA rates designated by law and income tax rates determined by the employee’s W-4 form).
+If you pay a bonus with an employee’s regular paycheck by simply adding it to the gross wages earned without differentiating the amount from regular wages, the bonus tax rate will be the same as regular tax rates (7.65% FICA rates designated by law, and income tax rates determined by the employee’s W-4 form).

-Separate Bonus Check From Regular Check
+Pay Bonus With Separate Bonus Check

 The IRS also gives you the option to pay employee bonuses using a completely separate paycheck.
 If you decide to use this option, you have two choices on how to tax the bonus.